 "We cannot allow Big Tech to build the infrastructure for unregulated artificial intelligence systems that pose existential risks to workers, democracy, and our climate," the lawmakers said in a joint statement reported by TechCrunch.
 The statement frames the issue as inseparable from broader concerns about AI safety, job displacement, and environmental impact.

 The proposal lands amid mounting scrutiny of data centers' environmental footprint.
 These facilities consume enormous amounts of electricity and water for cooling, with a single large AI training run potentially using as much power as a small city.
-Local communities from Virginia to Arizona have pushed back against new data center projects, citing strain on power grids and water resources. faced backlash last year when a proposed Iowa facility would have consumed millions of gallons of water daily in a drought-prone region.
+Local communities from Virginia to Arizona have pushed back against new data center projects, citing strain on power grids and water resources.
+Microsoft faced backlash last year when a proposed Iowa facility would have consumed millions of gallons of water daily in a drought-prone region.